 Item Brief description For more information,

 Stelladaptor port order Specifies which virtual port each Stelladaptor/2600-daptor uses (See Advanced Configuration - Stelladaptor/2600-daptor Support) -saport Use mouse as ...
 Allow the mouse to emulate various controllers -usemouse AVox serial port Described in further detail in Advanced Configuration - AtariVox/SaveKey Support -avoxport Joy deadzone size Deadzone area for axes on joysticks/gamepads -joydeadzone Digital paddle sensitivity Sensitivity used when emulating a paddle using a digital device -dsense Mouse paddle sensitivity Sensitivity used when emulating a paddle using a mouse -msense Allow all 4 ...
 Allow all 4 joystick directions to be pressed simultaneously -joyallow4 Grab mouse ...
-Keep mouse in window in emulation mode -grabmouse Always hide mouse ... completely disable showing the mouse cursor -hidemouse
+Keep mouse in window in emulation mode -grabmouse Always hide mouse ...
+Completely disable showing the mouse cursor -hidemouse Use Control key combos Enable using Control key in keyboard actions -ctrlcombo Show Joystick Database Show all joysticks that Stella knows about, with the option to remove them

 Several options are configurable in the ROM launcher.
 The size of the launcher and fonts, as well as the 'ROM info viewer' can be changed in UI Settings => Launcher dialog, as shown below: